| But from where does this come, this

 the dance of life, worshipful and profane, like all

+of us.
 Like a yogi levitating, there is Radhakrishnan and

 his work.
 Freeing himself of his earthly base materials,